 While much is still being discovered about this novel coronavirus I have been asked about our business’ adaptations.
 We believe the best approach to keeping people safe and mitigating risk to owners of buildings is to employ a variety of interventions.
 In our personal law offices we trust in technology and innovation and never closed our offices, but rather adapted our operations, by way of example having stopped recirculating indoor air, increased airflow, and introduced UV light as key strategies in our coronavirus warfare.

-If we can assist you in mitigating the risk in the coronavirus pandemic operation of your buildings including working on your reopening plan or otherwise with an environmental matter, we are ready to help you.
+If we can assist you in mitigating the risk in the coronavirus pandemic operation of your buildings including working on your reopening plan or a reclosing or otherwise with an environmental matter, we are ready to help you.